 Why Do Countries Like China and Russia Block VPNs?

 China and Russia enforce stringent controls over VPN usage to maintain authority over digital information and suppress dissent.
-VPN technology isn’t inherently illegal and is still an essential tool for many foreign businesses and workers.
+VPN technology isn’t inherently illegal and is still an essential tool for many foreign businesses, activists, journalists, and workers.
 Government-approved VPN services also operate in both countries.

-However, both countries try to prevent the use of unauthorized VPNs because they may be used to circumvent content restrictions.
+Can foreigners use VPNs in China and Russia?
+It’s possible, but both countries try to prevent the use of unauthorized VPNs because they may be used to circumvent restrictions.
 Russia, for example, has had an official ban against non-compliant VPNs since 2017 (Reuters)4.
 China’s Great Firewall was explicitly built to control the cross-border flow of information online.

 FAQs on Using VPNs in Russia and China

 While not outright illegal, only government-approved VPNs are allowed to operate freely.
-There are only a few independent VPNs with advanced security features that can keep your data safe in these countries.
+There are only a few independent VPNs you can use to keep your data safe in these countries.
 Plus, they all have obfuscation technology to hide that you’re using a VPN on restrictive networks.

 Enforcement is also focused primarily on distribution and commercial use.
 We could not find any reports of tourists being penalized simply for using a VPN.
-However, per the South China Morning Post, a Chinese man was sentenced to jail for selling VPN services illegally5.
-The Guardian also spotlights a Chinese programmer fined ¥1 million (~$136,986) for using a VPN to work for a foreign employer6.
+However, per the South China Morning Post, a Chinese man was sentenced to jail for selling VPN services illegally8.
+The Guardian also spotlights a Chinese programmer fined ¥1 million (~$136,986) for using a VPN to work for a foreign employer9.

 Regardless, VPN usage in both countries is growing.
-According to StatsUp, roughly 37.8% of Russians use one7, while VOA reported in 2024 that China’s VPN adoption nearly doubled over the past year8.
+According to StatsUp, roughly 37.8% of Russians use one10, while VOA reported in 2024 that China’s VPN adoption nearly doubled over the past year11.
 Still, enforcement could change anytime, and we strongly advise you to carefully research the law and potential consequences before using a VPN in Russia or China.

 Are VPNs with servers in China and Russia safe?